SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

 4. Ally Bank

-SaveBetter is an online platform that partners with over ten banks and credit unions to offer competitive rates on high-yield savings accounts, money market accounts, and CDs (certificates of deposit).
+Raisin is an online platform that partners with over fifty banks and credit unions to offer competitive rates on high-yield savings accounts, money market accounts, and CDs (certificates of deposit).

-Raisin GmbH is SaveBetter’s parent company (founded 1973) and they’ve been doing this in Europe for years.
+Raisin GmbH is Raisin’s parent company (founded in 1973), and they’ve been doing this in Europe for years.
 Raisin works with approximately 400 banks in more than 30 countries.
-They only recently expanded into the United States with SaveBetter.
+They only recently expanded into the United States with Raisin.

-At SaveBetter, you will find banking offers from regional banks and mid-sized institutions that don’t appear in most savings account searches.
-As a result, you have more banking options to choose from and can earn a potentially better rate on your savings.
+At Raisin, you will find banking offers from regional banks and mid-sized institutions that don’t appear in most savings account searches.
+As a result, you have more banking options and can earn a potentially better rate on your savings.

-For instance, SaveBetter will let you open a high-interest account from Sallie Mae Bank, Ponce Bank, or The State Exchange Bank.
-You won’t see the national names like Axos Bank, Capital One 360, or Discover Bank.
+For instance, Raisin will let you open a high-interest account from Sallie Mae Bank, Ponce Bank, or The State Exchange Bank.
+You won’t see national names like Axos Bank, Capital One 360, or Discover® Bank.

-When you use SaveBetter, you might put your money with one bank but you don’t get a separate bank account.
-Your money is pooled with other SaveBetter customers at the bank in a custodial account.
-You won’t be able to transfer money into and out of the partner bank directly and you won’t get an account number at the bank, it has to go through SaveBetter.
+When using Raisin, you might put your money with one bank but don’t get a separate bank account.
+Your money is pooled with other Raisin customers at the bank in a custodial account.
+You won’t be able to transfer money into and out of the partner bank directly, and you won’t get an account number at the bank; it has to go through Raisin.

 Unfortunately, the platform doesn’t offer checking accounts or online bill pay services.
-So, you will only be able to open savings accounts, MMA, and CDs to maximize your cash reserves.
+So, you can only open savings accounts, MMA, and CDs to maximize your cash reserves.

-It’s not uncommon to use a separate bank for high-yield savings, so this limitation isn’t a deal-breaker for many.
+Using a separate bank for high-yield savings is not uncommon, so this limitation isn’t a deal-breaker for many.

 How Does a Custodial Bank Account Work?

-When you “open an account” with a partner bank through SaveBetter (such as Sallie Mae), you aren’t literally opening a new account at the partner bank.
-When you transfer funds from your existing bank to the new SaveBetter-linked account, you are transferring funds to a custodial account held by Lewis and Clark Bank.
+When you “open an account” with a partner bank through Raisin (such as Sallie Mae), you aren’t opening a new account at the partner bank.
+When you transfer funds from your existing bank to the new Raisin-linked account, you transfer funds to a custodial account held by Lewis and Clark Bank.

-Your get FDIC or NCUA insurance through the partner bank (pass-through insurance), not Lewis and Clark Bank.
+You get FDIC or NCUA insurance through the partner bank (pass-through insurance), not Lewis and Clark Bank.
 Lewis and Clark Bank are the custodian bank.
-Your funds will not be in your name at the partner bank but there are legal records indicating how much you have there – you are fully insured by FDIC or NCUA insurance.
+Your funds will not be in your name at the partner bank, but legal records indicate how much you have there – you are fully insured by FDIC or NCUA insurance.

-This is the exact same mechanism used by many fintech companies who offer bank-like services but are themselves not banks.
+This is the exact mechanism used by many fintech companies who offer bank-like services but are themselves, not a bank.
+For example, Betterment works with fourteen program banks and offers $2 million in FDIC insurance.

 Savings Account Promotions

-The appeal of SaveBetter is that they’ve negotiated higher interest rates with their partner banks.
+The appeal of Raisin is that they’ve negotiated higher interest rates with their partner banks.
+Banks offer these promotional rates because they want more deposits and the offers will be limited in nature.
 You will usually see a lower rate if you go directly to the bank website.
+The higher rates on Raisin will come and go, the only way to lock them in is by opening a certificate of deposit.

 Banks may use above-average rates to attract new customers that may not live within their local service area.
-For example, you can join a Florida-based community bank even if you live in California (you can complete the account opening process online).
+For example, you can join a Florida-based community bank even if you live in California (you open an account online).

-Additionally, these ongoing above-average rates are often superior to bank promotions, which usually offer a one-time cash bonus.
+These ongoing above-average rates can often superior to bank promotions, which usually offer a one-time cash bonus.

-You must be 18 years old, live in the United States, and have a Social Security number (SSN) to open deposit accounts.
+You must be 18, live in the United States, and have a Social Security number (SSN) to open deposit accounts.
 It’s no different than the requirements of a regular bank account.

-Despite being online-only, the banking experience can be different than opening an account directly with a partner bank or credit union.
-You schedule deposits and withdrawals through your SaveBetter account instead of visiting the bank website that you may use for other services.
+Despite being online-only, the banking experience can differ from opening an account directly with a partner bank or credit union.
+You schedule deposits and withdrawals through your Raisin account instead of visiting the bank website that you may use for other services.

 A typical commercial bank spends a LOT of money on advertising and marketing.
 I’m sure you’ve seen radio and TV ads for your local bank, not to mention magazine and print ads.
-Heck, M&T Bank pays $5 million a year to sponsor the Baltimore Raven’s stadium.
+M&T Bank pays $5 million annually to sponsor the Baltimore Raven’s stadium.

-But smaller regional banks can’t compete on that level so they partner with SaveBetter to increase their deposits.
-Instead of paying a big bonus, they just offer higher interest rates.
-They’re FDIC insured so this is a risk-free rate and often beats what you can get elsewhere.
+But smaller regional banks can’t compete on that level, so they partner with Raisin to increase their deposits.
+Instead of paying a big bonus, they offer higher interest rates (and they pay Raisin directly).
+They’re FDIC insured, so this is a risk-free rate and often beats what you can get elsewhere.

 Deposit Account Options